ranja-sarkar/Kalman/README.md

 **Chapter 7** of my [book](https://a.co/d/1zUEkNQ) discusses the Kalman filter.
 The goal of a **state space model** is to infer information about the state variables of a dynamic system, given the observations.
-The algorithm for SSM is Kalman Filter.
+The algorithm underlying SSMs is Kalman Filter.

 <img width="174" alt="3" src="https://github.com/user-attachments/assets/6d8c55ba-1e33-48e4-976d-f69658fdb3c2">